AndreasChristensen89/resto-booking-system/README.md

 ### Accessibility
 All non-text elements are marked with aria-labels, and the contrast between background and foreground colors were implemented in color scheme.

+# Email
+* During development the following was used in settings.py:
+    EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
+* Post-production a live service, SendGrid, was implemented with the following settings:
+    SENDGRID_API_KEY = os.environ.get('SENDGRID_API_KEY')
+    DEFAULT_FROM_EMAIL = 'dresdiner.notice@gmail.com'
+    EMAIL_HOST = 'smtp.sendgrid.net'
+    EMAIL_HOST_USER = 'apikey'
+    EMAIL_HOST_PASSWORD = SENDGRID_API_KEY
+    EMAIL_PORT = 587
+    EMAIL_USE_TLS = True
+    * This will now send live emails, but is limited at 200 emails due to free account.
+    * Password in stored in env.py
+* Email is sent when registering, to confirm the email.
+* Email is sent when a booking is accepted or declined
+* Email is sent when a message is sent on the contact page
+    * Host email is CC

 # Admin setup
 Admin credentials (superuser)
+in url add "/admin" (https://resto-booking-system.herokuapp.com/admin)
 username: admin
 password: themagickey